trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 >
 > You may augment the node to add parent pointers or any other property you would like.
 You may assume the class is used in a single-threaded program, so there is no need for actual locks or mutexes.
 Each method should run in O(h), where h is the height of the tree.

+-->

-### June 6, 2019 \[Medium\]
+### June 9, 2019 \[Medium\] Search in Rotated Array
 ---
-> **Question:** An sorted array of integers was rotated an unknown number of times.
->
-> Given such an array, find the index of the element in the array in faster than linear time.
+> **Question:** A sorted array of integers was rotated an unknown number of times.
+Given such an array, find the index of the element in the array in faster than linear time.
 If the element doesn't exist in the array, return null.
 >
-> For example, given the array [13, 18, 25, 2, 8, 10] and the element 8, return 4 (the index of 8 in the array).
+> For example, given the array `[13, 18, 25, 2, 8, 10]` and the element 8, return 4 (the index of 8 in the array).
 >
 > You can assume all the integers in the array are unique.

--->

 ### June 8, 2019 \[Hard\] Longest Palindromic Substring
 ---